zefredz/fixmyapp/README.md

 ## Install

-To install, run composer install from the fixmyapp folder.
+* To install, run composer install from the fixmyapp folder
+* Create the following folder : cache/templates and give php the right to write in it

 ## Proposition worflow